cncf/techdocs/analyses/0012-TUF/analysis.md

 ### Website recommendations

-#### Single-source requirement

-- Rename the website repo _theupdateframework.io_ to a name that reflect it's content, e.g., _TUFwebsite.io_.
-It makes it easier to find.

 #### Branding and design

 - Reduce the empty space between the hero section and Navbar to bring